 Schedule, Registration and Cost:

-Information for the 2018 class will be available soon!
-To add your name to our info list click here.
+Information for the next class will be available soon!

 - A certified California Naturalist must complete all of the course components.

 - Attend all class sessions and field trips.

 - Complete a capstone project approved by the instructor.

 - Log at least 1 observation in iNaturalist.